AdityaGarg8/git-credential-email/README.md

 ## Authenticating with your email provider

+Now we need to authenticate with our email provider to get the necessary tokens to authenticate using OAuth2.0.

+**Note: Except for `git-msgraph` and `git-protonmail`, make sure you have atleast version 2.1800 of perl's [Authen::SASL](https://metacpan.org/dist/Authen-SASL) library in order to be able to use OAuth2.0.
+You can run `cpan install Authen::SASL` to install the latest version of this library. `git-msgraph` and `git-protonmail` do not require this library.**

 ### Gmail

 - First of all we need to authenticate with our Gmail credentials and get a refresh token.
 For that run: